September is Sepsis Awareness Month, a national effort to raise awareness of a leading cause of deaths in U.S. hospitals.

 - Decreased urine output

 The earlier sepsis is detected and treated, the better odds a person with the condition has for full recovery compared to when septic shock has occurred.
 People who have developed sepsis—and most especially those who have progressed into septic shock—are usually transferred to a hospital’s intensive care unit for supportive care and close monitoring.
 Septic shock may be managed with intravenous fluids, dynamic assessments of volume status, antibiotics (if the cause is bacterial sepsis), medications to maintain blood pressure and mechanical ventilation (if respiratory support is needed).
-In cases of bacterial sepsis, antibiotic treatment should start within an hour of diagnosis to reduce the risk of serious complications or death.
-Intravenous antibiotics are usually replaced by tablets after two to four days.
+In cases of septic shock due to bacteria, antibiotic treatment should start within an hour of diagnosis to reduce the risk of serious complications or death.
 Sometimes, source control to help combat sepsis is needed – one example is drainage of an infected fluid collection.

 More than 1.7 million Americans are diagnosed with sepsis each year, resulting in an estimated 270,000 deaths annually.
 Sepsis can often be treated if diagnosed early.
 Jefferson Health – New Jersey’s acclaimed Sepsis Program – initially developed as a way to recognize sepsis in patients in its Emergency Departments – also includes detection and management of patients throughout the hospital system, including on general medical-surgical floors.

-Dr. Hou was named to the Sepsis Alliance’s Board of Directors in December, 2020, having previously served on the Advisory Board in 2019.
-She has been heavily involved in provider education and training initiatives, including serving as the moderator for the inaugural Sepsis Alliance Healthcare Acquired Infection (HAI) Mini-Summit in December 2020.
+Dr. Hou was named Chief Medical Officer to the Sepsis Alliance in 2022 and to the Board of Directors in December 2020,..
+She has been heavily involved in provider education and training initiatives, including serving as the moderator for the inaugural and subsequent Sepsis Alliance Healthcare Acquired Infection (HAI) Mini-Summit.
+Furthermore, she is a medical advisor for the Sepsis Innovation Collaborative.

 Professional education and training in sepsis – while on the rise – would be considered by many to be less than adequate.
 The Centers for Disease Control and Prevention (CDC) launched a Get Ahead of Sepsis campaign and toolkit for patients, caregivers, and all healthcare professionals to be able to recognize sepsis and intervene quickly at first suspicion.
 Resources target not only nurses and healthcare professionals in all care settings and specialty areas but patients and caregivers as well.